redkite-labs/RedKiteCms/Resources/docs/add-custom-theme.md

 ## Add the Theme service
 An AlphaLemon CMS theme must be defined as a service in the DIC **Dependency Injector Container**.
-To tell AlphaLemon CMS to manage this bundle open the **service.xml** file under the bundle's **Resources/config** folder and add the following code:
+To tell AlphaLemon CMS to manage this bundle, you should add to the **service.xml** file, stored under the bundle's **Resources/config** folder the theme's configuration.

-    Acme/Theme/FancyThemeBundle/Resources/config/services.xml
+As best practice for this kind of bundle, it's better to create a dedicated configuration file, named as the theme itself.
+So copy the services.xml file, rename it as **fancy_theme.xml** and add the following code:

+    Acme/Theme/FancyThemeBundle/Resources/config/fancy_theme.xml
     <services>
         <service id="fancy.theme" class="%alphalemon_theme_engine.theme.class%">
             <argument type="string">FancyTheme</argument>